-In the aftermath of the violent death of former AIGP Andrew Felix Kaweesi, the highest ranking police officer to have been assassinated since independence, leading politicians have made statements that have been interpreted as a call for violent reaction.
+In the aftermath of the violent death of former AIGP Andrew Felix Kaweesi, leading politicians have made statements that have been interpreted as a call for violent reaction.

 While eulogizing Andrew Felix Kaweesi recently, President Yoweri Museveni urged motorists to get out of their vehicles and ‘sort out issues’ with motorcyclists they may suspect to be trailing them.